ErManoj-Sharma/snakegame_by_pygame/README.md

 Enjoy game ...

 ## Method 2
-if you don't want to donwload python and pygame
+if you don't want to download python and pygame
 ```
 Download snakegame.7z
 extract it